Apple ponders cash, caves on board-vote proposal

 | CUPERTINO, California

-CUPERTINO, California Apple Inc on Thursday adopted a measure long desired by investors and corporate governance activists, granting its shareholders a bigger say in the appointment of directors to the board of the world's largest technology company.
+CUPERTINO, California Apple Inc on Thursday adopted a measure long desired by investors and corporate governance activists, granting its shareholders a bigger say in the appointment of directors to the board of the world's most valuable technology company.

-Chief Executive Tim Cook also repeated that he has been "thinking very deeply" about investors' demands that the consumer electronics company return some of its $98 billion (62 billion pounds) in cash and securities to shareholders via a dividend.
+Chief Executive Tim Cook also repeated that he has been "thinking very deeply" about investors' demands that the consumer electronics company return some of its $98 billion in cash and securities to shareholders via a dividend.

-Wall Street has bet on the rising likelihood that some of that enormous war-chest could be doled out this year, since Cook told investors last week that discussions around that hoard had intensified of late.
+Wall Street has bet on the rising likelihood that some of that enormous war chest could be doled out this year, since Cook told investors last week that discussions around that hoard had intensified.

-"We've been thinking about cash very deeply," he said on Thursday, echoing previous comments.
-"Frankly speaking, it's more than we need to run the company.
-I know that's no big revelation."
+"We've been thinking about cash very deeply," he said, echoing previous comments.
+"Frankly speaking, it's more than we need to run the company."

-"The board and the management team are thinking about this very deeply, we are in active discussions about it, and we will do what we think is in the best interest to shareholders."
+Apple General Counsel Bruce Sewell said the company had previously resisted the change because it creates legal complications.
+"But this is Apple and we don't let complexity get in our way," he said.

-Its adoption predictably pleased Calpers, the largest U.S. pension fund that has long sought support for such a measure to be adopted at scores of other U.S. corporations.
-It lauded Apple for "giving shareholders a voice in the election process."
+The proposal's adoption predictably pleased Calpers, the largest U.S. pension fund that has long sought support for such a measure to be adopted at scores of other U.S. corporations.

+Speaking to shareholders and executives, Calpers portfolio manager Anne Simpson invoked the words of former British Prime Minister Winston Churchill.

+"We think Apple deserves the best, we want to keep Apple fresh," she said.
+"Democracy is a wonderful thing.
+Despite its complexity and challenges, as Churchill said, it may be the worst of all systems until you consider the alternatives."

-At Thursday's annual shareholders meeting in Cupertino, executives said directors who do not manage to secure a majority vote to voluntarily resign their positions.
+Apple said directors who do not manage to secure a majority vote will voluntarily resign their positions.

 Some analysts say the stock may even scale new heights next month, when the company is expected to unveil a new version of its best-selling iPad.